 However, if the modification is contested, you will likely incur higher filing fees as well as additional legal fees.

-Who Pays the Lawyer Fees?
+Who Pays the Lawyer Fees in a Child Custody Case?

 In child custody and support matters, each party is responsible for paying their own legal fees.
 However, some courts do make exceptions in cases where a huge disparity between the financial statuses of both parties is established.
 This includes situations where one party cannot afford legal representation or when the judge deems it fit to award reasonable attorney fees, given the case facts.